thiago-abarros/thiago-abarros/README.md

 # 👋 Hi there

 I'm Thiago Barros, a passionate software developer and tech enthusiast.
-I am currently studying Software Engineering at UPE (4/8) and working as a Data Engineering Intern at Sauter.
+I am currently studying Software Engineering at UPE (4/8) and working as a Data Engineer Intern at Sauter.
 With more than 2 years of dedicated experience in the field, I've had the privilege to contribute to a diverse array of stimulating projects while continuously expanding my proficiency across various cutting-edge technologies.

 # 🚀 Expertise